 Another less well-known Forestry Commission site of interest (especially to youngsters) is the New Forest Reptile Centre.

 ARCHAEOLOGY The best known and most impressive archeological site in Dorset (which should not be missed) is Maiden Castle near Dorchester.
 Another scenic iron age fort (alleged by some to be the site of a crucial battle fought by King Arthur) is Badbury Rings.
 Less easy to see but very impressive in scale is the Dorset Cursus near to the ruins of Knowlton Church, itself set in a prehistoric Henge monument.
 (Good for blackberrying in season.)

-CHURCHES The two most impressive churches are the beautiful Sherborne Abbey (which was a cathedral before Salisbury became the Diocesan centre) and Wimborne Minster.
+CHURCHES The two most impressive churches are the beautiful Sherborne Abbey (which was a cathedral from 705 -1075) and Wimborne Minster (with its fascinating chained library).
 But there are a host of smaller churches well worth visiting such as the parish churches of Moreton (modern engraved windows), Bere Regis (associated with Hardy's Return of the Native ) and the tiny chapel at Anderson (illustrated below).

 Photo Copyright Peter Walker